If you like Law and Order: SVU or CSI, then you can’t miss the hard-hitting Victim Squad!

-“Whatever you guys think I did, you got the wrong guy!” pleaded Tom McNally, sitting in a chair across the table from Detective Denslin and Detective Mable.
+“Whatever you guys think I did, you got the wrong guy!” appealed Ted McNally as he squirmed in a chair across the table from Detective Denslin and Detective Mable.

-Detective Denslin leaned back in his seat and folded his arms.
+Detective Denslin leaned back in his seat and folded his arms over his brawny chest.
 “So, why did you run then?
 And don’t tell me it was cardio day.”

 “I didn’t know you guys were cops,” answered the suspect.
 “All I saw were two people creeping around my house and I bolted.”

 Detective Mable took a sip of coffee from her Styrofoam cup.
-“You must have a lot of enemies, if seeing two people by your house made you that paranoid…What about Chad Maxwell?
+“You must have a lot of enemies if seeing two people by your house made you that paranoid…What about Carl Maxwell?
 Was he an enemy of yours?”

-Detective Denslin opened up the file folder sitting on the table in front of him and took out one of the crime scene photos, sliding it across the table to McNally.
+Detective Denslin opened up the manila file folder on the table in front of him and took out one of the crime scene photos.
+He slid it across the table to McNally.
 “It seemed Carl’s life turned into its own horror movie.”

 Ted McNally peered at the photo and cringed, covering his mouth as if he were about to be sick.
 “Ugh…god…What’s…what’s that thing coming out his butt?”

 “His penis,” answered Detective Mable.
 “So maybe you should tell us what it is you two were arguing about.”